Submissions

 • This submission has not been previously published nor submitted for consideration in another journal.

-• The submission will be uploaded by the CORRESPONDING AUTHOR who is automatically designated as the primary contact in the submission system.
+• The submission will be uploaded by the CORRESPONDING AUTHOR who is automatically designated as the primary contact in the online submission system.

-• Details for all contributors: full first, middle and last names, e.mail, academic/research rank, affiliation, country, ORCiD iD will be entered in the submission system.
+• Details for all contributors: full first, middle and last names, e.mail, academic/research rank, affiliation, country, ORCiD iD will be entered in the online submission system.

 • The paper will be uploaded as an Arch.
 Biol.
 Sci.
 Manuscript Template WORD document [ITEM I].